 Practice transition steps

 There are many moving parts when it comes to selling a practice, and having a transition consultant can help with navigating these complexities.
-A practice transition consultant is often engaged to connect with potential buyers and initiate conversations.
+A practice transition consultant is often engaged to connect with potential buyers and initiate conversations during the transition planning process.
 This starts with getting a nondisclosure ( confidentiality) agreement signed by the potential buyer to make sure they safeguard the confidential nature of the transaction and everything that is discussed.
 Once the nondisclosure agreement is signed, the consultant shares additional details, such as where the practice is located and other information to help determine if there is a fit for a potential buyer.

 During the process, the consultant vets the buyer to understand their background, goals, production capabilities, and what they’re looking for in a practice.
 Consultants with a lending background will also know what banks are typically looking for in a buyer and will gather that information.
 If the buyer has a strong interest and seems like a good fit on paper, the consultant will introduce them to the seller at that point.
 Having the selling dentist provide a tour of the practice is an important next step.
 They know all the nuances of the business and are typically proud to share what makes their practice stand out.
 They’ll also want to make sure that the buyer seems like the right person who will continue their legacy the way they want.